mhaugrud/msumcspy/_sources/ClassesBasics/UserDefinedClasses.rst

 As an example, consider the concept of a checking account at a bank.
 An account has an owner and a current balance.
 A particular account could be owned by Joe have a current balance of 150.
 This is the state of that account.

-Thinking about our diagram above, we could draw an ``account`` object as shown here.
+Thinking about our diagram above, we could draw an ``Account`` object as shown here.

 .. image:: Figures/objectpic2.png
    :alt: An account has a balance